Banner’s EZ-Light Touch K50 Lighted Operators make up for an integral part of the EZ-Light family,...

 Industrial wireless technology was initially adopted only in situations that were too remotely dispersed.
 Today, the landscape has changed.
 Remote monitoring has taken over daily operations in manufacturing facilities due to lowered costs and simplistic implementation.
-The former is one of the major reasons for inclination towards wireless technology.
-Lower upfront investment costs along with need for fewer operators per floor has allowed companies to make their operations lean and compatible with the current economic environment.
+The former is one of the major reasons for the inclination toward wireless technology.
+Lower upfront investment costs along with the need for fewer operators per floor have allowed companies to make their operations lean and compatible with the current economic environment.

 The benefits of remote monitoring through industrial wireless technology are quite obvious:

 Nonetheless, wireless technology still faces a number of challenges that make them a tough choice in many situations.

 Installation of wireless networks in industrial networks is becoming an easy way to reduce costs that are normally associated with the maintenance of a wired network.
 Wireless networks undoubtedly offer a greater level of flexibility compared to a fixed topology and offer services in hazardous corners of a plant.
 The elimination of costs associated with trailing wires, repeater switches, etc. is the most immediate benefit.
 Next, wireless connectivity allows quick implementation of a new element such as a sensor, which reduces downtime and improves the speed of operations.

 In fact, the addition of sensors is a major benefit that benefits the plant in the long run.
 Sensors greatly improve the visibility of a machine’s functions and allow a centralized system to judge its workability by identifying trends in the data collected.
 This leads to greater plant efficiency and a reduction in unplanned outages, both of which save cost.